ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ## Author

-Created by **[Your Name]**.
+Created by **Dr. Peter O'Hara-Diaz**.
 This script is intended for use by system administrators to simplify the monitoring of SSL and domain expiration on Webmin-managed servers.

 ## License